DHI Clinical Performance

 - A Physical Therapy or Occupational Therapy evaluation CPT code is billed during the episode of care.

-- Hospice services received by patient at any time during the performance period
+- Hospice services received by a patient at any time during the performance period

 **The DHI does not have the denominator exclusion of “Patients who did not complete 2 or more surveys”, therefore patients with only one completed PRO will be included in your reporting population and may negatively impact your progression rate**